lextoumbourou/notes/notes/permanent/key-to-addictive-game-design.md

 Supercell's Clash Royale is a great example of mastery of this: you exercise skills firstly by learning whichs cards are strong and weak against each other, then where to place warriors and eventually selecting a strong team; the game presents numerous opportunties to task risks and there are many strategies that can be explored.

-This is related to Schell's idea about [triangularity-in-game-design](triangularity-in-game-design.md) importance of taking risks.
+This is related to Schell's idea about [Triangularity In Game Design](triangularity-in-game-design.md) importance of taking risks.

 References: